 - Any agriculture-related majors

-R&D opportunities include both laboratory-based and field station research positions.
-Positions for R&D field station research are located throughout the US whereas the laboratory-based R&D positions are located at our headquarters in Indianapolis, IN.
+R&D opportunities are primarily laboratory-based and are located at our headquarters in Indianapolis, IN.

 Research and Development: The R&D intern program provides an opportunity for students to work closely with a senior scientist in order to improve technical skills while being given a developmental opportunity in an industrial setting.
 It is desirable that the intern have past practical experience in handling chemicals, operating laboratory equipment, generating and manipulating data, as well as computer database and word-processing skills.
 Interns are encouraged to be creative and take initiative, where appropriate, and will be granted significant latitude for discretionary decisions and independence of action within guidelines established by their supervisor.
 Interns are expected to always operate in a safe and efficient manner.